SaraBornstein/ClonePractice/week-09.md

 - Mentoring: offered a code review for a friend's FCC project
 - Udacity MWS: coded a server to POST a message

+## D60 2018-08-31

+- Mentoring: offered more code review and troubleshooting for a friend's FCC project
+- Udacity MWS: more Python server coding with methods and send requests